Fisz

-Bartosz Waglewski (Fisz) born March 19, 1978, in Warszawa, Poland is a Polish rap artist.
+Fisz (born Bartosz Waglewski 19 March 1978) is a Polish rap artist.

+The musical style of Fisz is unconventional.
+At the very beginning of his career he started out as a hip hop artist, but went experimental soon after releasing Tworzywo Sztuczne – Wielki Ciężki Słoń in 2004.
+Fisz and his brother and producer Emade seek inspiration in black music giving soul, funk and jazz touch to their projects.
+His lyrics are often based on wordplay.

+Biography

+Bartosz Waglewski was born on 19 March 1978 in Warsaw, Poland.
 He is the son of musician Wojciech Waglewski and older brother of Emade (Piotr Waglewski).
 He studied at Europejska Akademia Sztuk (EAS).

-The musical style of Fisz is unconventional.
-At the very beginning of his career he started out as a hip-hop artist, but went experimental soon after releasing Tworzywo Sztuczne – Wielki Ciężki Słoń in 2004.
-Fisz and his producer Emade seek inspiration in black music giving soul, funk and jazz touch to their projects.
-His lyrics are often based on wordplay.

 In 2008, he founded a rock band Kim Nowak together with his brother Emade and Michał Sobolewski.
 The band released two studio albums, Kim Nowak (2010) and Wilk (2012).

 Internationally he gave concerts on stages of London, Berlin, Bordeaux, Calvi, Dijon, Marseille, Vienna, Budapest, Prague, Paris and Saint Vallier.